datacarpentry/semester-biology/exercises/Tidy-data-improving-messy-data-SQL.md

 Think about what could be improved about this data.
 In a text file (*to be turned in as part of the assignment*):

-1-5\.
-Describe five things about this data that are not tidy and how you could
-      fix each of those issues.
+1. Describe five things about this data that are not tidy and how you could fix each of those issues.

-6\.
-Could this data easily be imported into a database in its current form?
+2. Could this data easily be imported into a programming language or a database in its current form?

-7\.
-Do you think it's a good idea to enter the data like this and clean it up
-      later, or to have a good data structure for analysis by the time data is being entered?
+3. Do you think it's a good idea to enter the data like this and clean it up later, or to have a good data structure for analysis by the time data is being entered?
 Why?